How to Holistically Monitor Mobile Release Health and Run Better Rollouts

 “Shift left” by monitoring app health pre-production

 What’s better than limiting the exposure of app health issues to a small subset of real users?
 Limiting app health issues to a small subset of not-so-real users.
 As long as you have a meaningful enough sample size of users and sessions to work with, there’s no reason why you can’t start monitoring app health before your release goes live in the stores.
-Enter: internal distribution and beta testing.
+Enter: and .

 Take action on crash rates and performance